-In 2023, a staggering £31.6 billion worth of public sector contracts have been awarded through framework agreements.
+In 2025, a record £60 billion worth of public sector contracts were awarded through framework agreements.

 Being on the right public sector frameworks has never been more important for suppliers.